-GDP Growth Rate in South Africa averaged 2.11 percent from 1993 until 2020, reaching an all time high of 7.60 percent in the fourth quarter of 1994 and a record low of -51 percent in the second quarter of 2020.
+GDP Growth Rate in South Africa averaged 2.73 percent from 1993 until 2020, reaching an all time high of 67.30 percent in the third quarter of 2020 and a record low of -51.70 percent in the second quarter of 2020.
 This page provides - South Africa GDP Growth Rate - actual values, historical data, forecast, chart, statistics, economic calendar and news.
-South Africa GDP Growth Rate - data, historical chart, forecasts and calendar of releases - was last updated on October of 2020.
+South Africa GDP Growth Rate - data, historical chart, forecasts and calendar of releases - was last updated on May of 2021.

 GDP Growth Rate in South Africa is expected to be -1.30 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
 Looking forward, we estimate GDP Growth Rate in South Africa to stand at 2.00 in 12 months time.
 In the long-term, the South Africa GDP Growth Rate is projected to trend around 2.10 percent in 2022 and 2.30 percent in 2023, according to our econometric models.